rewindo21/Klassiker/README.md

 Hashing (Hash Function): In a hash table, a new index is processed using the keys.
 And, the element corresponding to that key is stored in the index.
 This process is called hashing.

+Hash Collision: When the hash function generates the same index for multiple keys, there will be a conflict (what value to be stored in that index).
+This is called a hash collision.

 ![Hash](src/hash-table.png)
 See the code [here]()